 - Access to a variety of caring adults who are helpers, not judges.
 Young people feel more at ease and free to seek support from helpful adults who are not focused on evaluating, testing, grading, praising or criticizing.
 Such adults avoid offering the kind of unsolicited "help" that carries implied judgments, but they do provide support when children request it.

 - Free age mixing among children and adolescents.
 In conventional schools, age segregation generates unnatural levels of competition and often undermines the development of cooperative social skills.
 Easy access to older and younger children allows for the spontaneous formation of mentoring relationships that support the maturation of both mentor and mentee.

 - Immersion in a healthy community with egalitarian values.
 When children are taken seriously, when their needs and desires are respected and they can truly participate in community decision-making, then they learn to take responsibility not only for themselves but for the community as well.

-Modern forms of SDE may at times involve traditional "educational" activities such as taking classes that are directed by teachers, or using textbooks or a curriculum.
+In practice, SDE may at times involve traditional "educational" activities such as taking classes that are directed by teachers, or using textbooks or a curriculum.
 But self-directed learners who choose such activities are not forsaking their basic autonomy.
 They remain free to withdraw from any class that ceases to meet their needs, or to adapt a curriculum to their preferred learning process, for example.

 Surveys of adults who directed their own education through childhood and adolescence have indicated that they usually go on to lead fulfilling lives and are able to succeed in college and/or their chosen careers.
-And their careers are often based on interests and passions they discovered and developed through the process of self-directed education.
+And their careers are often based on interests and passions they discovered and developed through the process of Self-Directed Education.